Joncom/impact-font-sugar/README.md

 `font.draw("The [#000000 quick] brown fox", x, y);`

 ## TODO ##
-- Fix for unnecessary spacing of font layer that may be cached.
 - Allow preload option to specify colors intended for on-the-fly use.